 Bacteriophage predation imposes a strong evolutionary pressure on bacteria to evolve mechanisms to defend against phage infection (1).
-These defense mechanisms include modification of cell surface receptors (2, 3) and intracellular defenses (4-6) such as CRISPR-Cas (7, 8) and Restriction-Modification (RM) (9, 10).
+These defense mechanisms include modification of cell surface receptors (2, 3) and intracellular defenses (4-6) such as CRISPR-Cas (7, 8) and restriction-modification (RM) (9, 10).

-More recently, dozens of previously unknown anti-phage immune systems have been discovered.
-In most instances, they were identified based on the observation that immune systems often cluster in defense islands (11-16).
-The presence and composition of these defense islands vary among individual strains (4, 15, 17), and strongly contribute to phage-host co-evolution in natural populations (1).
-The presence of multiple variable defense systems in bacterial genomes raises the important question what the impact is of all these immune systems on overall phage resistance of bacterial pathogens.
+More recently, dozens of previously unknown anti-phage immune systems have been found.
+In most instances, they were identified on the basis of the observation that immune systems often cluster in defense islands (11-16).
+The presence and composition of these defense islands vary among individual strains (4, 15, 17) and strongly contribute to phage-host coevolution in natural populations (1).
+The presence of multiple variable defense systems in bacterial genomes raises the important question of how these immune systems affect the overall phage resistance of bacterial pathogens.

 To address this question, we assembled a set of 32 clinical, antibiotic-resistant Pseudomonas aeruginosa strains and compiled a custom panel of 28 phages from 12 phylogenetic groups.
 We then analyzed phage infectivity and adsorption of the strains across the panel.
-This revealed that intracellular phage defense mechanisms are an important determinant of the phage susceptibility of P. aeruginosa, and that strains rich in phage defense systems are inherently more resistant to phage infection.
-Five strains contained a large number (13-19) of anti-phage defense systems and displayed an extended phage-resistant phenotype, in addition to having an extended drug-resistant (XDR) phenotype.
-Our data further revealed that defense systems can be specific to certain phage families, and that the activity of these individual defense systems in model strains can often predict the resistance of clinical strains to the same phages.
-Additionally, we have found that some combinations of defense systems with complementary phage specificity often co-occur in P. aeruginosa genomes and may provide phage defense with broader phage specificity.
-Overall, our findings have implications for our understanding of phage defense and potentially for the development of phage-based antibacterial therapeutics, as antibiotic-resistant strains with an extended phage-resistant phenotypes are present in clinical settings.
+This revealed that intracellular phage defense mechanisms are an important determinant of the phage susceptibility of P. aeruginosa and that strains rich in phage defense systems are inherently more resistant to phage infection.
+Five strains contained a large number (13 to 19) of anti-phage defense systems and displayed an extended phage-resistant phenotype, in addition to having an extended drug-resistant phenotype.
+Our data further revealed that defense systems can be specific to certain phage families and that the activity of these individual defense systems in model strains can often predict the resistance of clinical strains to the same phages.
+In addition, we have found that some combinations of defense systems with complementary phage specificity often co-occur in P. aeruginosa genomes and may provide phage defense with broader phage specificity.
+Overall, our findings have implications for our understanding of phage defense and potentially for the development of phage-based antibacterial therapeutics, as antibiotic-resistant strains with extended phage-resistant phenotypes are present in clinical settings.